This post may contain affiliate links. See our disclosure policy.

 Pecan Pralines are a favorite treat when we visit New Orleans.
 Sweet caramel paired with butterscotch flavor, tossed in crunchy pecans for perfect texture!

-Pecan Pralines have had my heart ever since our last visit to New Orleans.
+Pecan Pralines have had my heart ever since our last visit to New Orleans, Louisiana.
 When walking around the city, you can find pralines almost everywhere you turn; they’re such a popular treat.
 I couldn’t decide which was my favorite, the patties, the coated pecans, or the pralines and cream sundae, so I decided to make all three!
 Here’s how to create the perfect praline recipe so you can use them in all sorts of delightful dishes.

-Praline Patties or Praline Coated Pecans
+Praline Patties vs. Praline Coated Pecans

 - For Pecan Praline Patties: Spoon out your pecan and sugar mixture onto waxed paper and allow it to cool in patties.
 See the recipe card below for detailed instructions.
 It’s best to use about a tablespoon for each patty.